 Commission income is money earned by a person or business for selling a product or service.
 Commission is usually calculated as a percentage of the sale proceeds.
 However, it can also be a flat rate based on the agreement.

 This income is recorded in the commission income account within the bookkeeping records of a business.
 On the income statement, also known as the profit and loss report, commission income is part of the total revenue.
+For accurate financial reporting, it is important to match commission expenses with the sales revenues they help generate in the same period.

 This accurate recording is crucial for reflecting the business’s true financial performance and making informed financial decisions.